noi-techpark/odh-docs/source/datasets.rst

    dataset (optional)"
    "Sources", "The list of Data Providers whose data compose the dataset"

+.. note:: There is one :literal:`StationType`, namely :strong:`MobileStation` which is a mobile probe no longer active.
+It will always return an empty set of values, because historical data are not available in the Open Data Hub.

 The datasets in the Mobility domain are grouped in :strong:`Traffic` and :strong:`Mobility` sub-domains as follows: